What is DIPG?

-Even as outcomes for children with other types of cancer have vastly improved, long-term survival rates for DIPG have been stalled for more than 50 years.
+Even as outcomes for children with other types of cancer have vastly improved, long-term survival rates for DIPG have stalled for more than 50 years.
 Most DIPG patients die within a year of their diagnosis.
 Less than 10 percent see two birthdays beyond their diagnosis.
-In the interim, DIPG patients suffer debilitating side effects as the growing tumor presses on the brainstem and makes seeing, walking, and even breathing increasingly difficult.
+In the interim, DIPG patients suffer debilitating side effects as the growing tumor presses on the brainstem and making seeing, walking, and even breathing increasingly difficult.
 Yet, precisely because it’s one of the most challenging and lethal cancers, the Children’s team is committed to finding new, more effective treatments for DIPG.
 We also believe that if we conquer DIPG, we’ll unlock cures for many other types of cancer in the process.

 Though children of all ages and even a few adults have been diagnosed with DIPG, most new cases are in children four to ten years old.
 Some research suggests this is because of rapid brain development in those early elementary years.
 Symptoms first appear when the tumor puts pressure on nerves in the brainstem that control facial, eye, and muscle movement.
 Parents might first notice that their child is suddenly clumsy, has developed a “lazy eye," or has facial weakness.
-As the DIPG tumor grows, most patients suffer some combination of:
+As the DIPG tumor grows, most patients suffer some combination of the following:

 Problems seeing, such as double vision, drooping eyes, or a “lazy eye”